-However, the cannabis community has always been raving about“whole plant medicine” and for good reason, cannabinoids work together to provide a higher degree of medical relief.
+However, the cannabis community has long been raving about “whole plant medicine” - and for good reason.
+Cannabinoids work together to provide a higher degree of medical relief.
 This process is better known as the Entourage Effect or the Net Effect.

 Before we talk about the Entourage Effect in more detail,let’s first take a look at THC and CBD topicals individually.

 There are numerous medical benefits when it comes to THC-infused topicals.
 For starters, seeing that topicals are ‘area specific’ medication, you can treat a wide range of conditions with it.
 From pain and inflammation to alleviating itches, scratches or even bug bites.

 This is because THC has a lot of medical properties, including;

 As you can see, there are plenty of medicinal benefits to THC.
 Since THC needs to enter the bloodstream to produce its euphoric effects, applying it topically won’t get you high as it doesn’t reach the bloodstream via topicals.
 Only trans-dermal topicals will have the ability to get you high.